unixunion/libkplug/README.md

 A2: Another use-case has been to define

-Q: How do I instantiate plugins without "knowing" the class type
+Q: How do I instantiate plugins without having the type imported before-hand?

 A: Code
 ```python